escottalexander/stablecoin-challenge/README.md

    - Manages interest rates and liquidations
    - Enforces collateralization requirements

+4. 🏦 **Staking (`MyUSDStaking.sol`)**
+   - Allows users to stake MyUSD
+   - Earns yield from borrow rates
+   - Creates buy pressure for MyUSD

-3. 📊 **Oracle (`Oracle.sol`)**
+5. 📊 **Oracle (`Oracle.sol`)**
    - Provides ETH/MyUSD and ETH/USD price feeds
    - ETH/USD price is **fixed** at time you deploy the contracts

 > ⚠️ The real world ETH price being fixed is just a shortcut on our parts to simplify the overall process of understanding the mechanics at play.
 It would be substantially harder to track the impact of the peg manipulation devices if we also had to account for a changing ETH price.

-4. 🏦 **Staking (`MyUSDStaking.sol`)**
-   - Allows users to stake MyUSD
-   - Earns yield from borrow rates
-   - Creates buy pressure for MyUSD

-5. 📈 **Rate Controller**
+6. 📈 **Rate Controller (`RateController.sol`)**
    - Manages borrow and savings rates
    - Key tool for maintaining the $1 peg